Omar Bin Al-Khattab Brigade: Connection to Israel

 On 9 May 2025, Al-Akhbar reported that Israeli is trying to revive an group, in which sources from Beit Jinn quoted as saying that "this communication is being revived on the basis of the legacy left by the former faction leader, Muhammad Iyad Kamal, known as "Moro", before his assassination in January 2022," pointing out that "Kamal maintained until after the settlement agreement, his communication with the officers of the Israeli Golani Brigade, and he held periodic meetings with the occupation, which made him a target for assassination by the regime".
 Reportedly, following the fall of the Assad regime, members of the group played a role in "facilitating the passage of Israeli patrols towards the heights of Mount Hermon, in addition to passing logistical support trucks and aid to Druze and Christian villages," according to the sources, who indicated that "the faction objected to these operations only once, when it demanded a share of aid to be sent to Beit Jinn".
+In conjunction, Eram News reported that Israel began to establish a military separation wall in southern Syria through a new military unit known as the "Eastern Division", which includes factions and elements of collaborators in the southern Syria.
+Local source in Daraa confirmed to Eram News that that Israel has begun contacting some figures from Fursan al-Joulan, which was active in the town of Jubata al-Khashab, in addition to figures from Hermon Regiment (formerly Omar Bin Al-Khattab Brigade) which controls the Beit Jinn area - both factions of whom Israel previously cooperated with during the era of the Assad's regime, and of which now Israel is trying to annex them into the "Eastern Division".